mendix/docs-site-test/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

-* We released the Control Center , which provides an overview of various activities for your company on the Mendix Platform.
+* We released the Control Center [Dashboard](/developerportal/control-center/#dashboard), which provides an overview of various activities for your company on the Mendix Platform.
 This feature is currently in [Beta](/releasenotes/beta-features/), and you can provide feedback via the feedback button on the right of the page.

 ### March 30th, 2021

 #### Improvements

-* We have released our new  solution with these main features:
+* We have released our new [platform navigation](/developerportal/) solution with these main features:
 	* The **Switch to** menu on the left side of the top bar provides access to different parts of the Mendix Platform.
 	* The top bar contains sub-navigation items (for example, **Company Buzz**).
 	* Clicking the **+** button on the right side of the top bar will create a new app from anywhere in the platform.
 	* Under your avatar on the right side of the top bar, there is an option to switch off the new navigation, which will be available for a limited amount of time.
 * We improved the search experience and added a full page of search results that can be accessed by clicking **View Search Results Page** at the bottom of the search drop-down menu or by pressing <kbd>Enter</kbd> after typing a search query
-* We changed the  page and moved your favorite apps to the **Pinned** tab.
+* We changed the [My Apps](/developerportal/#my-apps) page and moved your favorite apps to the **Pinned** tab.
 This will become the default tab on this page, making it easy to quickly access the apps you care about the most.
 * You asked and we listened: We added new label colors for labels in [Stories](/developerportal/collaborate/stories/).
 There are now 15 different colors to choose from, specifically selected with accessibility in mind.
 * We made some big changes to the look and feel of our Developer Portal:
 	* We reshuffled the navigation items in the [App Buzz](/developerportal/collaborate/buzz/#app-buzz) to a more logical order, based on our research insights.
 Now, there are two main sections: **Collaborate** and **Deploy**.